estebanreyl/overlaybd/README.md

 Seekable OCI (SOCI) optimizes the build process of stargz.
 Based on stargz, it can provide a Rootfs mount point for containers by simply creating an OCI image index.
 Essentially, it maps each file in the mount point provided by SOCI to a segment of the corresponding image layer（tar.gzip）.
 When people access a file in the image, the SOCI driver converts the IO request into access to a specific data segment of the original image layer.

-Based on this idea, the image index can be extended: when the file objects in the SOCI mount point are no longer limited to the internal index of a single image layer but can point to the entire bucket, we can achieve access to the data in the entire Bucket.
+Based on this idea, the image index can be extended: when the file objects in the SOCI mount point are no longer limited to the internal index of a single image layer but can point to the entire underlying storage, referred to here as the Bucket.
+With this we can achieve access to the data in the entire Bucket.

 Therefore, we can store a list of objects in a Bucket in the OCI registry in the form of an OCI artifact, indicating that the OCI artifact references the content of the objects in the list (similar to a soft link?).
 The ELink driver can provide a read-only mount point on the node side.
 All files in this mount point are mapped to different items in the file list.
 When an application accesses a file object in the ELink mount point, the IO request is redirected to the actual address of the referenced object.